julianeugarten/julianeugarten/publications.md

 <details>
 <summary>Academic Service</summary>
 <br>
-+ Since February 2023, I am a member of the editorial board of the
+<li> Since February 2023, I am a member of the editorial board of the
-<a href="https://journal.dhbenelux.org/">Digital Humanities Benelux Journal</a>.
+<a href="https://journal.dhbenelux.org/">Digital Humanities Benelux Journal</a>.</li>
 </details>